datalad/datasalad/README.md

 ## Contributing

 Contributions to this library are welcome!
-Please see the [contributing guidelines](CONTRIBUTING.md) for details on scope on styles of potential contributions.
+Please see the [contributing guidelines](CONTRIBUTING.md) for details on scope and style of potential contributions.